About Ophthalmic Reconstructive Surgery

 Besides the clear aesthetic advantages of the CorNeat EverPatch over the scleral (tissue) patch, the device's clinical advantages are very clear.
 While the conjunctival tissue overlaying the CorNeat EverPatch is healthy and quiet, congestion and inflammation is clearly visible over the scleral patch – an expected reaction to donor tissue.

-For more information about clinical trials please visit clinicaltrials.gov.
+For more information about the FIH clinical trial click here.

-The CorNeat EverPatch is following a 510K clearance path and is expected to be approved for marketing early in 2023, with the following intended use: implantation to reinforce the sclera and aid the physical reconstruction of the ocular surface.
+The CorNeat EverPatch is following a 510(k) clearance path, after submitting all necessary documents to the FDA in September 2022.
+The 510(k) submission is based on numerous tests and assessments which include a long-term animal trial, usability assessment and numerous R&D tests.
+The device is expected to be approved for marketing in the US and in FDA adopting countries early in 2023, with the following intended use: implantation to reinforce the sclera and aid the physical reconstruction of the ocular surface.

-The current pivotal study is geared toward obtaining a CE marking early in 2024, for wider indications that include: the concealment of artificial ophthalmic implants, such as glaucoma shunts and scleral sutures used in scleral fixations of IOLs, from the overlying conjunctiva.
+The current pivotal trial is geared toward obtaining a CE Marking early in 2024, for wider indications that include: the concealment of artificial ophthalmic implants, such as glaucoma shunts and scleral sutures used in scleral fixations of IOLs, from the overlying conjunctiva.

 The plans above are subject to regulatory approvals and requirements.